 Authorization

 As discussed in section 6, NSI does not specify how a specific network deployment performs end user authorization.
-The final decision to approve an operation is left up to the uPA associated with the network containing the requested resources.
-By making authorization a deployment time decision, NSI has provided the most flexibility for end networks, allowing each network to decide on how they would like to authorize a user’s access to their resources.
+The final decision to approve an operation is left up to the uPA associated with the Network containing the requested resources.
+By making authorization a deployment time decision, NSI has provided the most flexibility for end networks, allowing each Network to decide on how they would like to authorize a user’s access to their resources.

-The goal of the NSI infrastructure is to transparently pass the required authorization information from the end user (via a uRA) to the network provider (via uPA).
-Similar to the mechanism used in section 7.1, “Originating Identifier”, authorization information is passed from the uRA to the uPA using the flexible sessionSecurityAttr element for securely transporting security related information between NSA within the trusted Service Plane.
+The goal of the NSI protocol is to transparently pass the required authorization information from the Originating Entity (via a uRA) to the NRM (via uPA).
+Similar to the mechanism used in section 7.1, “Originating Entity Identifier”, authorization information is passed from the uRA to the uPA using the flexible sessionSecurityAttr element for securely transporting security related information between NSA within the trusted Service Plane.
 Security related attributes introduced by the uRA are securely transported to all uPA involved in the reservation.